Hunter Biden drops lawsuit against Fox, while network scores separate court victory

 He cited dictionary entries to say the statements on Fox encompassed fair descriptions under commonly understood definitions of terms in question.
 And he rejected Jankowicz’s citation of moments when commentators referred to the disinformation board without naming her, though her image was on screen.

-Fox celebrated the decision by Connolly, a Trump nominee who had the support of Delaware’s two senators, both Democrats.
-In recent years, Fox has been mired in unwelcome scrutiny and legal challenges for what it has broadcast on a variety of political stories - largely aiding the interests of former President Trump.
+Fox celebrated the decision by Connolly, who was nominated by then-President Donald Trump and had the support of Delaware’s two senators, both Democrats.
+In recent years, Fox has been mired in unwelcome scrutiny and legal challenges for what it has broadcast on a variety of political stories - largely aiding Trump's interests.

 Fox News paid $787.5 million a year ago to settle a defamation suit stemming from its amplification of false claims that a voting machine company had helped rig the 2020 election in favor of President Biden.
 It is facing a multi-billion dollar lawsuit from a second voting tech company on the same grounds, though the network says it expects to prevail.
 In 2020, Fox paid millions to the parents of Seth Rich, a slain Democratic party staffer, to settle their suit over the network’s reporting on him, since retracted.